 Now what exactly is a beguine?
 In the beginning of the 13th century, some single and widowed women joined into a beguine movement, attracted by a life with a purer and more mystical form of religion.
 This female movement was allowed to live in a separate area of the cities so the religious authorities could still keep an eye on them.
 The beguines lived like nuns but did not make the same vows as them.
 Also, at all times they could leave the community.

 The entrance gate can be reached by a little bridge over the canal.
 Its opening times are from 6.30 – 18.30h.
 There is no entry fee.

 One way to enter the city of Bruges is via the fairylike Minnewater park.
 It’s a beautiful green lung in the southern part of the city.
 It’s a picturesque way to enter the medieval streets of the historical centre.

 The centre of the park is a big lake, called the Minnewater lake, or translated “the lake of love”.
 It is a canalised lake, used as a reservoir to keep the water of the canals at a constant level.

 The park is a nice and quiet area to relax, sitting on a bench, watching the lake, and get out your most romantic mood.

-A legend tells the story of a young and pretty girl named Minna who was in love with Stromberg, a warrior of a neighbouring tribe.
+One of the legends of Bruges tells the story of a young and pretty girl named Minna who was in love with Stromberg, a warrior of a neighbouring tribe.
 Her father did not agree with her love and arranged her to marry a man of his choice.
 Minna escaped and ran into the forest.
 When Stromberg finally found her, she died in his arms of exhaustion.
 The lake was named after Minna and the bridge by the lake was considered the bridge of love, in her honour, meaning that when you walk over the bridge with your loved one, it will become eternal love.

 Every year in the month of July, the Minnewater park hosts the “Cactusfestival”, which lasts for 3 days.